Egglord-from-TPT/Priority-comparison/README.md

 vp.vp("delete(variable)")   # Variable needs to exist.
 vp.vp("read(variable)")   # Doesn't print it.
 Use print(vp.vp("read(variable)")) to print the variables contents. vp.vp(“write(variable=something)”)   # Variable needs to exist.

+!NB!
+Use: pip install variables plus
+But, to import it: import vb